 “I think there has been progress, it’s just been slow progress,” says Ricardo Sanchez, an associate director of education policy for the state’s Higher Education Coordinating Board.
 “People are feeling more and more the need to do better.”

 A draft report by the HEC looked at Washington’s diversity efforts since the passage of Initiative 200 in 1998, and recommended improvements.

-Educators gathered recently at Spokane Falls Community College to discuss the report, the first in a series of forums statewide.
+Educators gathered Monday night at Spokane Falls Community College to discuss the report, the first in a series of forums statewide.

 “To many of us, the issue of diversity has a sense of urgency,” said Ben Cabildo, a board member for the Community Colleges of Spokane.
 “It affects our lives on a day-to-day basis.”

 Dr. Gary Livingston, chancellor of the community college system, said he’s become accustomed to hearing about good programs that end after a year or two when the money runs out.

 “There are so many false starts in what we do that we fail to see students through,” he said.

 Among the report’s recommendations: establishing pre-college summer scholarship programs for minority students to bring them to campuses; expanding college outreach in high schools and junior highs; offering incentives and visiting professorships for faculty members of color; and developing goals for diversity.